RAK3172-SiP WisDuo LPWAN SiP Application Note

 - PVD (Programmable Voltage Detector)

-The PVD is enabled by software and can be configured to monitor the VDD supply level needed for the sub-GHz radio operation.
-For this, the PVD must select its lowest threshold, and the PVD and the wakeup must be enabled by the EWPVD bit in the PWR_CR3 register.
+The PVD is enabled by software and can be configured to monitor the VDD supply level needed for sub-GHz radio operation.
+For this, the PVD must select its lowest threshold, and the PVD and wakeup must be enabled by the EWPVD bit in the PWR_CR3 register.
 Only a voltage drop below the PVD level generates a wakeup event.

 - PVM (Peripheral Voltage Monitor)